Incorporating Climate Change into Research and Management at Mass Audubon

-Mass Audubon is integrating climate change into many aspects of its work.
+Mass Audubon is integrating climate change into all aspects of its work.
 In addition to supporting measures to reduce fossil fuel emissions and increase renewable energy resources for the state, Mass Audubon has also incorporated climate change into its education, research, management, and policy efforts.

 - Increasing public awareness by incorporating climate change into onsite exhibits at sanctuaries and on the main website.
 For example, they installed posts along sanctuary walkways that show the height of projected high tide levels and the associated year.

 - Gathering additional information through an inventory and assessment of the biodiversity on properties.
 Scientists are conducting comprehensive inventories of different species (e.g., ants, birds, amphibians) in order to develop a baseline to measure the response of these groups to a variety of factors, including climate change.
 For example, they used bird banding studies to monitor changes in species composition, which showed new southern species moving into the area.

 - Participating in state policy efforts through active involvement on the state’s Climate Change Adaptation Advisory Committee and Ocean Advisory Commission.